 Depending on your budget and the time you have before your wedding, you may choose to make a purchase on the day, or go away and come back another time (this may depend on how far you live from their showroom as well).
 It is important to bear in mind that if you decide to go away and come back another time, any dress you have seen and tried on may not be available on your next visit, and as they can’t order things in, it is a real gamble to take this approach.

-They also sell storage options such as dress bags and boxes, which may be an additional cost you haven’t thought of – but compared to the savings you are making by going there, these are small and in my opinion, a valuable use of money.
-They don’t offer an alterations service – but will be able to give you a list of local recommended places to contact.
+They also sell storage options such as dress bags and a Wed2B wedding dress box, which may be an additional cost you haven’t thought of – but compared to the savings you are making by going there, these are small and in my opinion, a valuable use of money.

 I loved the experience at Wed2B even though I wasn’t the bride.
 I would definitely recommend it to other brides for getting their wedding dresses.
 It not only saves you time and hassle as you don’t have to order your dress months in advance (which is perfect for short engagements) but the prices really cannot be argued with.
 I would recommend perhaps going during the day during the week, or going first thing to minimise waiting times, but that is really a minor factor in an overall wonderful and very special day!
 They also regularly offer competitions online to win a wedding dress, or if you have already purchased from them, win back the cost of your dress – so what are you waiting for?